symfony-cmf/symfony-cmf-docs/tutorial/the-frontend.rst

             ->addTag('knp_menu.provider')
         ;

+.. versionadded:: 2.0
+    The first argument of the ``PhpcrMenuProvider`` class was changed in CmfMenuBundle 2.0.
+    You had to inject the ``cmf_menu.factory`` service prior to version 2.0.

-and enable the Twig rendering functionality of the KnpMenu bundle:
+and enable the Twig rendering functionality of the KnpMenuBundle:

 .. configuration-block::